(NOTE: check out a more recent version of this poem at the beginning of my TEDx Talk)

 Related: my post from right after the Zimmerman verdict, about a lot of the same issues.

 Upon stumbling, by chance, upon a man, waist-deep in quicksand, I need a second to process.
-After all, this is fiction made flesh; it’s like going to the zoo and seeing a mermaid.
+After all, this is fiction made flesh; it’s like a cartoon, like going to the zoo and seeing a mermaid.
 So my first response, naturally, is to tell him:

+He sinks.
 And again, being an open-minded, progressive individual, I decide to give him the benefit of the doubt, at least for now.
-I want to help
+I want to help.

-So my third response upon stumbling, by chance, upon a man, neck deep in quicksand is to, obviously, recite a poem.
-To throw some spirit energy his way.
+So my third response upon stumbling, by chance, upon a man, neck deep in quicksand is, obviously, to recite a poem.
+To throw some positive energy his way.
 To describe, out loud, just how heavy my heart is.
-I take a piece of paper out of my backpack, and with a pen, I write “quicksand is bad and I am an ally to people who fall in it.”
+I take a piece of paper out of my backpack, and with a pen, I write “quicksand is bad and I am an ALLY to those who fall in it.”
 I pin that piece of paper to my chest.
 I take out my phone and I tweet “when are we going to wake up? #quicksand.”

+He sinks.
 And being an open-minded, progressive individual, I decide that this isn’t enough, that we, as a society, need to address the root causes of people sinking in quicksand.
-So my fourth response upon stumbling, by chance, upon a man, forehead-deep in quicksand, is to take a moment and really acknowledge and think about my privilege as someone who is not sinking in quicksand.
-I vow to take a class, to challenge my friends when they make quicksand-related jokes, to be more mindful of how I navigate the world.
+So my fourth response upon stumbling, by chance, upon a man, forehead-deep in quicksand, is to take a moment to acknowledge my privilege as someone who is not sinking in quicksand.
+I vow to take a class, to be more mindful of how I navigate the world.

 I imagine my lungs filling with mud.
 Black earth.
 Brown water.
 The hike back to my hotel will be full of reflection.
-I say a prayer under my breath.
-It’s the least I can do.
+I offer my thoughts, and my prayers.
+It is the least I can do.